snijsure/omdb-v2/README.md

 * You will find unit test for MovieViewModel in MovieViewModelTest

+* You can run ktlint using target ./gradlew lintKotlin and fix things using formatKotlin

 * You can compile APK from command line using ./grawdlew clean assembleDebug and install APK found in ./app/build/outputs/apk/debug/app-debug.apk

 * Note you can't build assembleRelease target as there is no signing config defined.